anotherRedbeard/dotnetcore-docs-hello-world/README.md

+# .NET 8 Web Application with Background WebJob in a Custom Linux Container

+This solution demonstrates a .NET 8 ASP.NET Core web application running alongside a scheduled .NET WebJob, all packaged within a custom Linux Docker container.
+It's designed for deployment to Azure App Service, showcasing how to integrate background processing (via WebJobs) with a web frontend in a containerized Azure environment.
+The project includes Docker configurations, shell scripts for container initialization and WebJob execution, and a GitHub Actions workflow for automated deployment to Azure.

 # .NET 8 Hello World

 Forked from [dotnetcore-docs-hello-world](https://github.com/Azure-Samples/dotnetcore-docs-hello-world)

 This sample demonstrates a tiny Hello World .NET Core app for [App Service Web App](https://docs.microsoft.com/azure/app-service-web).
 This sample can be used in a .NET Azure App Service app as well as in a Custom Container Azure App Service app.

+Another feature of this sample is it uses [WebJobs in Azure App Service](https://learn.microsoft.com/en-us/azure/app-service/overview-webjobs).
+I'm using a triggered, scheduled WebJob to run a command line app.
+The command line app is a simple console app that runs every 5 minutes and writes to the console.
+The WebJob `TriggeredDemo` is configured in the `Dockerfile.linux` by copying `webjobs/webJobSample.sh` (the execution script) and `webjobs/settings.job` (the schedule) to the conventional `/webjobs/triggered/triggeredDemo` path within the image.
+The `webJobSample.sh` script then executes the `dotnetcoresample.dll run-command-line` command.

+## Key Components

+* **`Program.cs`**: Main entry point for the ASP.NET Core web application.
+* **`CommandLineApp.cs`**: Implements the logic for the .NET WebJob, which is executed on a schedule.
+* **`Dockerfile.linux`**: Defines the custom Linux Docker image, including setup for the web app, SSH, and the WebJob.
+* **`webjobs/webJobSample.sh`**: Shell script that runs the .NET WebJob (`CommandLineApp.cs`) inside the container.
+* **`webjobs/settings.job`**: Configuration file for the WebJob, defining its schedule (e.g., CRON expression).
+* **`startup.sh`**: Script executed by `init_container.sh` to start the SSH service and the ASP.NET Core application.
+* **`init_container.sh`**: The main entry point for the Docker container, responsible for initializing services.
+* **`.github/workflows/main_red-privateapp.yml`**: GitHub Actions workflow for CI/CD, building the Docker image, pushing it to Azure Container Registry (ACR), and deploying to Azure App Service.

 ## Log in to Azure Container Registry